wamlm-kdd/wamlm/index.md

   - How to make a successful product from ML tech
   - Challenges of measuring value of ML
   - Stages of ML product development
+ - **Generative AI for ML managment
+  - GenAI tools for team managment
+  - GenAI effects on delivery and time managment

 ## Invited speakers